ankitpipalia/Opencore-For-i5-4460-Gtx-970-H97M-D3H/README.md

-Useful Links For Scrach Build Of Hackintosh Opencore ( Not Me ):-
+Useful Links For Scratch Build Of Hackintosh Opencore ( Not Me ):-

     1. Pre-Installtion Guide :-